Claire Dolan: Cast

+Release

+Claire Dolan premiered at the Cannes Film Festival in May 1998, and was given a limited release in the United States on February 25, 2000.

 Critical reception

 In a review that gave 3 and 1/2 stars out of 4, Roger Ebert wrote Claire Dolan "is a film about a woman whose knowledge of men encompasses everything except how to trust them and find happiness with them", and that Kerrigan "accepts the challenge of central characters who do not let us know what they're thinking."

 Stephen Holden of The New York Times wrote, "the movie devotes so much of its energy to building and sustaining a mood of urban desolation that the story never quite jells.
 Especially toward the end of the film, there are huge, frustrating gaps in the narrative."
 However, he praised "Cartlidge's beautifully still performance, mournful one moment, defiant the next, [that] lets you see into Claire's soul without editorializing or begging for our empathy."